 In 2009 Shireen approached the British Library’s Business and IP Centre (BIPC) to offer workshops for start-ups aiming to set up an online brand and business.
 Paul accompanied

 Shireen on those 3 hour workshops, providing the technical input when attendees had IT and web development queries.

 In those days SEO, social media, websites and similar subjects were not on offer at the BIPC.
 A few years of delivering these quarterly workshops gave Shireen clarity about both the business and legal aspects of online business.
 Much of the workshop content culminated in her book, Legally Branded, which was published in 2012.

 Mission and Values

-Give us a call on 0207700 1414 or submit an enquiry if you would like IP/IT help in your business.
+Submit an enquiry if you would like IP/IT help in your business.